 “I’ve been doing it for years,” my best friend assured me.
 “It doesn’t even hurt!” claimed another.

-Despite their votes of confidence, however, I was hesitant to pull the trigger and make an appointment.
+Despite their votes of confidence, however, I was hesitant to pull the trigger.
 Now, don’t get me wrong — I’m not opposed to such a cosmetic treatment.
 If it’s something that makes you feel better and you have enough disposable income to afford it, by all means, have at it!
 But botox is a commitment.
 It doesn’t last forever.
 After roughly three to six months, those same lines and wrinkles you paid to rid yourself of will begin to reappear.
 Sure, they may be less severe, according to WebMD, as those paralyzed muscles will begin to shrink, but they’ll be there, just the same.

 For me, it seemed like a lot of doctor appointments I could do without, and frankly, a lot of cash I’d prefer to keep in my pocket — a typical Botox session can cost anywhere from $500 to $800 a session (gulp!), depending on your individual needs.
+Plus, I’d heard that a vitamin C serum could be just as effective at making my skin look youthful.

 While the procedure is generally considered safe (it’s the most common minimally invasive procedure performed by plastic surgeons, with its numbers steadily on the rise), there were also some health risks to be taken into account, ranging from mild pain to gallbladder dysfunction.

-I had heard of this miracle serum before from other bloggers I follow — according to the hype, this stuff, though somewhat pricey, was worth every penny for those seeking real anti-aging results.
+I had heard of this miracle vitamin C serum before from other bloggers I follow — according to the hype, this stuff, though somewhat pricey, was worth every penny for those seeking real anti-aging results.
 This particular post, however, had videographic proof that shook me to my core.

 In the clip, two halves of an apple were exposed to elements, like sun and air pollutants, that can prematurely age our skin.
 After turning predictably brown, one half of the apple was doused in an application of the SkinCeuticals serum.
 Miraculously, over a period of roughly 20 minutes or so, the brown spots began to fade away.